sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide6.md

       type: ClusterIP
     ```

+11. Quick question: How does above service know which pods to route the traffic
+    to ?

+    Answer: Using `label selectors`

-11. Lets delete the previous service
+12. Lets delete the previous service

     ```sh
      kubectl delete service nginx-deployment
     ```

-12. Apply the service using the below command
+13. Apply the service using the below command

     ```sh
      kubectl apply -f nginx-service.yaml
     ```

-13. Verify the service is created using the below command
+14. Verify the service is created using the below command

     ```sh
      kubectl get services
     ```

-14. Now lets describe the service to see the details
+15. Now lets describe the service to see the details

     ```sh
      kubectl describe service nginx-cluster-ip
     ```

-15. You can see the service created endpoints for all the pods in the nodes
+16. You can see the service created endpoints for all the pods in the nodes

-16. To debug whether the `service` created & working we can use minikube
+17. To debug whether the `service` created & working we can use minikube
     service command

     ```sh